 26 Aug 6 Powerful Financial Advice for Millennials (Pt 2 of 2)

 Editor’s note: This is a two-part series.
 In the first part, we learned about the concept of money, the origin of money, how to take control of your financial future, and how to protect your wealth.
-To get the full picture of the writer’s advice, read the first series here before continuing with this part.
+To get the full picture of the writer’s financial advice, read the first series here before continuing with this part.

-Number 3: Be motivated to win the game of money
+Financial advice #3: Be motivated to win the game of money

 “Push yourself because no one else is going to do it for you.”- Anonymous

-To me, there are two sides in this world: you’re either on the offense or you’re on the defense; there are no middle grounds.
-Life is that way, you’re either pushing forward or you’re avoiding pain.
+To me, there are two sides in this world: you’re either on the offense, or you’re on the defense; there are no middle grounds.
+Life is that way, you’re either pushing forward, or you’re avoiding pain.

 If you want to make a distinctive mark in the world, you have to go all out.
-To live day-to-day is to be bound in what Kiyosaki calls the “rat race;” a place of survival where you don’t have the luxury to dream.
+To live, day-to-day is to be bound in what Kiyosaki calls the “rat race,” a place of survival where you don’t have the luxury to dream.
 Here’s the thing though, being in the rat race is not the problem.
 The real problem is, many people don’t have a game plan for moving into the next quadrant.
 As in the movie, In Time, they’re conditioned to living by the clock.

-But you’re different, you have the winners DNA.
+But you’re different.
+You have the winner’s DNA.
 So you have to choose to win.
 And when you make that choice, nothing in this world can change it!

 Take ownership of your thoughts, direction, and reality.
 Refuse to be hemmed in by the circumstances of life.
 Fan the embers of your imagination, and then chase it down wherever it may lead you.
 Sink yourself wholly into a cause that is bigger than yourself.